cmuparlay/parlayhash/README.md

 the key to have value v whether as was in there or not.

 - `size() -> long` : Returns the size of the table.
-Not linearizable with the other functions but returns correct size if no other functions are concurrent.
+Not linearizable with the other functions, but returns the correct size if no other functions are concurrent.
+It takes work proportional to the table size.

+- `entries() -> parlay::sequence<std::pair<K,V>>` : Returns a sequence
+containing all the entries of the map as key-value pairs.
+Not linearizable with the other functions, but returns the correct elements if no other functions are concurrent.
 It takes work proportional to the table size.

 The type for keys (K) and values (V) must be copyable, and might be copied by the hash table even when not being updated (e.g. when